influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/administration/https_setup.md

 Secured Sockets Layer (SSL) certificate).
 InfluxDB supports three types of TLS/SSL certificates:

-* **Single domain certificates signed by a Certificate Authority**
+* **Single domain certificates signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)**

-    Single domain certificates signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) (CA) are available from CAs.
-    The certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
+    These certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
     With this certificate option, every InfluxDB instance requires a unique single domain certificate.

 * **Wildcard certificates signed by a Certificate Authority**

-    Wildcard certificates signed by a CA are available from CAs.
-    The certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
+    These certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
     Wildcard certificates can be used across multiple InfluxDB instances on different servers.

 * **Self-signed certificates**